SoftMoore/CPRL-Java-3rd/README.md

 ### Project 8: Arrays

-* **Using the concepts from Chapter 14, add constraint analysis and code generation for arrays.** Completion of this project results in the final version of your compiler.
+* **Using the concepts from Chapter 14, add constraint analysis and code generation for arrays.**

 * Correct any remaining errors.